divyansh420/React-Ecommerce/README.md

    10. **sellerName**: Name of the seller(string)
    11. **isNewProduct**:type of the product(boolean)
        `You must have to use all the elements provided in the json in your user-interface.`
-6. The user should have the following features
+6. It should have the following features

    1. When the app starts, the app loads the list of the products and displays the product with specified data.
    2. There can be number of navigations in the header/drawer. eg: **Home** , **My Favorites**,**My Cart** , **My Account**,etc.